-We have covered the topic of RV show shopping in the past, but wanted to update our tips for the current shopping environment in 2022.
-The red hot RV market of 2020 and 2021 has softened a bit, and while obvious bargains may not be returning anytime soon, pricing may be coming back down to earth a little bit.
-Dealers have more supply in stock, and demand has cooled off a bit.
-When it comes to RV show shopping in 2022, some of the advantage may be returning to consumers.
-At the very least–the environment for consumers is better right now than it was in 2020 or 2021.
+We have covered the topic of RV show shopping in the past, but wanted to update our tips for the current shopping environment in 2024.
+The red hot RV market of 2020 and 2021 has softened quite a bit, and consumer friendly pricing has returned for many makes and models.
+Many dealers are even overloaded with inventory that needs to get moved.
+When it comes to RV show shopping in 2024, the advantage is returning to consumers.
 Simultaneously, there are more options for RV shoppers than ever before.
 Several independent manufacturers are making a splash, and the big three (Thor, Forest River, and Winnebago) each boast an incredibly diverse lineup of products.

 1. Trading in Your RV?
 Consider Selling it Privately BEFORE the Show